wadedismukes/treeducken_deprecated/README.md

 ```
 ## Install using Docker
 Provided in the repository with treeducken is a Dockerfile.
 To install using
-Docker, first install [Docker](https://docs.docker.com/install/). once
+Docker, first install [Docker](https://docs.docker.com/install/).
+Once
-Docker is installed move into the folder with treeducken and run the following
+Docker is installed move into the directory with treeducken (in OSX you will do this
+via terminal and in Windows using the Docker Toolbox.
+Once inside that directory run
-command to build the docker file:
+the following command to build the docker file:

     docker build --rm --force-rm -t wadedismukes/treeducken